 - Blueberries or your favorite toppings

 - Preheat oven to 350 degrees.
 Line muffin tins with your favorite liners.

 - Whisk together in a large bowl eggs, oil and brown sugar until dissolved.
 Add the applesauce, milk, vanilla, salt and cinnamon and mix until well combined.
 Stir in oats and baking powder.

 - Fill muffin liners about ¾ full.
 Add your favorite toppings to each muffin and push down just a bit so they don't fall off during baking.

 - Bake for 30 minutes.
-Let cool before storing in container.
+Let cool before storing in a container.
 May also be stored in the freezer.

 * * * *